lesaint/lesaint.github.io/content/from_jekyll/tips/2014-10-17-installing_google_cloud_sdk_on_ubuntu_with_oh-my-zsh.md

----
-layout: post
-title: "Installing Google Cloud SDK on Ubuntu with Oh-My-Zsh"
+Title: Installing Google Cloud SDK on Ubuntu with Oh-My-Zsh
-tags:
- - Cloud
- - Google Cloud
- - Ubuntu
- - Oh-My-Zsh
-categories:
- - Tips
-image:
- feature: feature_image_green.png
-comments: true
-share: true
----
+Tags: Cloud, Google Cloud, Ubuntu, Oh-My-Zsh

 To install the Google Cloud SDK, you can follow the [installation guidelines](https://cloud.google.com/sdk/) available online.
 But if you are running Ubuntu and uses Oh-My-Zsh (or to some extent, Zsh alone), automatic installation won't work and you need to do some manual steps.